activeprospect/node-docker-pool/README.md

     // share of CPU given to container relative to all other containers (optional, default 1)
     cpuShare: 1,

-    // int seconds to allowed on stop before container will be killed (optional, default 10)
+    // int seconds to be allowed on stop before container will be killed (optional, default 10)
     stopTimeout: 10
   }
 });